 Director Joe Wright is just coming off directing Gary Oldman in 2017’s The Darkest Hour, which won Oldman an Oscar for Best Performance by an Actor in Leading Role.
 How do you follow that?

 Wright is now set to direct the film adaptation of A.J.
 Finn‘s novel The Woman in the Window, reports Variety.

 Finn’s novel just published this January, debuting in the No. 1 spot on The New York Times bestseller list.
 That is a pretty quick turnaround for a book to go from shelves to the big screen.
 So, what makes this story so intriguing?

 The Woman in the Window revolves around… a woman in a window.
-Protagonist Dr. Anna Fox — a former child psychiatrist and current agoraphobic — spends her days in her NYC townhouse drinking and watching old movies.
+Protagonist Dr. Anna Fox is a former child psychiatrist, who has become agoraphobic.
+She spends her days in her NYC townhouse drinking and watching old movies.
 She also watches her neighbors, obsessively…

 When a new family moves in across the street, Dr. Fox witnesses an unsettling event.
 At least, she thinks she saw something.